werowe/HypatiaAcademy/assignment/30-may-2023-odd-and-even.md

 homework

 odd numbers are 1,2,3,4, ...
-even numbets are 0,2,4,6,8, ...
+even numbers are 0,2,4,6,8, ...

- in python a number n is even if n % 2 == 0
+ in python a number n is even if:

+ n % 2 == 0

- it is off if
+ it is odd if:

  n % 2 == 1

  assignment: